-Players line up for kick \bigcirc and \bigotimes .
-Referee (R) and Linesman (L2) in respective diagonal positions, level with players and able to judge accurately any questions of off-side or foul play.
-Linesman (L1) sees that kick is taken from correct position and also is in position for possible counterattack.
+Players line up for kick ⊗ and o.

+Referee (R) and linesman (L2) in respective diagonal positions, level with players and able to judge accurately any questions of off-side or foul play.
+Linesman (L1) sees that kick is taken from correct position and also is in position for possible counter-attack.

-Diagram 8 FREE-KICK NEAR GOAL (Just outside penalty-area)
+Diagram 8 FREE-KICK NEAR GOAL

+(Just outside penalty-area)

-Players & and O line up for free-kick.
+Players ⊗ and ○ line up for free-kick.

 Referee (R) takes up his position just off his diagonal so that he is placed accurately to judge off-side.
-Linesman (L2) is more advanced but can watch for off-side and fouls and also is in a good position to act as goal judge in the event of a direct shot being taken.
+Linesman (L2) is more advanced but can watch for off-side and fouls and is also in a good position to act as goal judge in the event of a direct shot being taken.